HTML Editor Component

 In 2020, AT&T completed a human rights impact assessment across our portfolio of products and services to better understand risks related to potential online child exploitation and child sexual abuse material.
 The risk assessment used the UNICEF Mobile Operator Child Rights Self-Impact Assessment Tool, as well as industry best practices.
 Findings were reported to AT&T’s Human Rights Committee and Online Safety Committee, which has governance over action items resulting from the assessment.

-By creating resources for parents, caregivers and children, and by working with expert nonprofit organizations, we aim to raise awareness about safe navigation of online technology.
-For more information on our digital safety and well-being efforts, please see our May 2021 ESG Summary and Responsible Use of Products and Services issue brief.
+By creating resources for parents, caregivers and children, and by working with expert non-profit organizations, we aim to raise awareness about safe navigation of online technology.
+For more information on our digital safety and well-being efforts, please see our 2022 ESG Summary and Responsible Use of Products and Services issue brief.

 Report Child Sexual Abuse Material